 - Set a schedule.
 Determine how often you’re going to do your laundry.
-It can vary from person to person depending on what your schedule is like or what’s needed.
+It varies from person to person depending on your schedule or necessities.
 Some people do laundry once a week, every two weeks or once a month.
 It all depends on you and your lifestyle.
-Setting a schedule in advance and sticking to it as best you can helps you plan better when it comes to things like buying detergent/fabric softener, budgeting the money to actually wash/dry the clothes, and setting aside the time it takes.
+Setting a schedule in advance and sticking to it as best you can help you plan better when it comes to things like buying detergent/fabric softener, budgeting the money to actually wash/dry the clothes, and setting aside the time it takes.
 Doing laundry usually takes about two hours on average.
 We recommend weekends as the best time to do it.

 - Organize!
 It’s is a skill that will serve you well in your college career, so it only makes sense that it spills over into your personal life.
 In order to make laundry as painless as possible, you must organize.
 Don’t just decide to do laundry one day and dump all the clothes into one machine.
 Sort them into piles before you even go near a washer.
 The simplest way is to separate the colors from the whites first, then go on from there.
-Whites should be washed in hot water, add bleach for extra whiteness.
+Wash whites in hot water and add bleach for extra whiteness.
 Colors can be washed in warm or cold water, and bleach is not necessary.

 - READ THE LABELS!
 This step is very very important so pay close attention.
 While sorting your clothes, read the labels carefully.
 Different types of fabric, styles, and colors all factor into how something should be washed or even dried.
-For example, some denim styles have to be washed in cold water with similar colors or inside out.
-There are some shirts and blouses that have to be hung up and air dried instead of put in the dryer.
+For example, some denim styles need a cold water wash with similar colors or inside out.
+There are some shirts and blouses that have to be hung up and air-dried instead of putting in the dryer.
 There are some clothes, with “dry clean only” labels.
 This means that it has to be carefully handled by a professional at the dry cleaners.
 Watch out for those.
 Usually, you can determine the kind of care a garment needs by reading the tags on the inside.
-At times it may seem tedious, but trust us.
+At times it may seem tedious but trust us.
 Taking the time to do so is better than rushing and ruining your clothes later.

 - Don’t be cheap.
-By this we mean buying your detergent and/or fabric softener.
-We understand the college student budget can be limited at times, but quality matters more than price here.
-If you’re a first timer and unsure of what to buy, call your parents and ask what they use.
+By this, we mean buying your detergent and/or fabric softener.
+We understand the college student budget can be limited at times, but quality matters more than the price here.
+If you’re a first-timer and unsure of what to buy, call your parents and ask what they use.
 After all, they should know!
-Also, read the labels on the front of the detergents and fabric softeners before you buy.
-That gives a clue to what it does for you clothes.
+Also, read the labels on the front of the detergents and fabric softeners before you buy them.
+That gives a clue to what it does for your clothes.